ugeneunipro/docs/content/workflow-designer/workflow-elements/ngs-basic-functions/casava-fastq-filter-element.md

 # CASAVA FASTQ Filter Element

-Reads in FASTQ file produced by CASAVA 1.8 contain 'N' or 'Y' as a part of an identifier.
+Reads in a FASTQ file produced by CASAVA 1.8 contain 'N' or 'Y' as part of an identifier.
-'Y' if a read is filtered, 'N' if the read is not filtered.
+'Y' indicates a read is filtered, 'N' indicates the read is not filtered.
 The workflow cleans up the filtered reads.

 **Element type:** CASAVAFilter